exyte/PopupView/README.md

 `closeOnTapOutside` - false by default: enable/disable closing on tap on outside of popup
 `backgroundColor` - Color.clear by default: change background color of outside area
 `backgroundView` - custom background builder for outside area (if this one is set `backgroundColor` is ignored)
 `isOpaque` - false by default: if true taps do not pass through popup's background and the popup is displayed on top of navbar.
+Always opaque if
-Always opaque if `closeOnTapOutside` is true.
+`useKeyboardSafeArea` - false by default: if true popup goes up for keyboardHeight when kyeboard is displayed `closeOnTapOutside` is true.
 For more see section "Show over navbar"
 `dismissCallback` - custom callback to call once the popup is dismissed

 ### Draggable card - sheet